Hamedius/FASTApi_CRUD_Authentication/README.md

 ## Dependencies

-python 3.8 +
+- python 3.8 +
-fastapi
+- fastapi
-uvicorn
+- uvicorn
-pydantic
+- pydantic
-sqlalchemy
+- sqlalchemy
-passlib
+- passlib
-bcrypt
+- bcrypt
-python-jose
+- python-jose

 ## Installing

-After you download the project from GitHub, install 'requirement.txt' by using this command in terminal (Windows users) :
+After you download the project from GitHub, install 'requirement.txt' by using this command in terminal (Windows users) : <br />
     python -m pip install requests